 Book of Discipline: Episcopal Greetings

-To all people and pastors of United Methodism:
+To all people and clergy of United Methodism:

 The Book of Discipline of The United Methodist Church is the product of over two hundred years of the General Conferences of the denominations that now form The United Methodist Church.

-This book of covenant sets forth the theological grounding of The United Methodist Church in biblical faith and affirms that we go forward as “loyal heirs to all that [is] best in the Christian past.”
-It makes clear that The United Methodist Church is an inclusive society without regard to ethnic origin, economic condition, gender, age, or the disabilities of its constituents.
-It asserts that all who are baptized and confirmed are ministers of Jesus Christ.
-It affirms the conciliar principle and connectionalism as distinctive marks of United Methodist ecclesiology, makes clear the global character of the Church’s mission, and declares interdependence with other Christian bodies both in spirit and cooperation.
-It affirms with John Wesley that solitary religion is invalid and that Christ lays claim upon the whole life of those who accept him as Lord and Savior.
+This book of covenant sets forth the theological grounding of The United Methodist Church in biblical faith and claims that we move forward as “loyal heirs of the authentic Christian tradition.”
+It affirms that The United Methodist Church is an inclusive society without regard to ethnic origin, economic status, gender, age, or abilities of its constituents.
+It affirms that all baptized and confirmed persons are ministers of Jesus Christ.
+It affirms the conciliar principle and connectionalism as distinctive marks of our United Methodist ecclesiology.
+It affirms the global character of the Church’s mission and its interdependence with other Christian bodies both in spirit and cooperation.
+And it affirms with John Wesley that solitary religion is invalid and that Christ lays claim upon the whole life of those who accept him as Lord and Savior.

 The Council of Bishops

-— The Book of Discipline, 2016 © The United Methodist Publishing House.
+From The Book of Discipline of The United Methodist Church - 2020/2024.
+Copyright 2024 by The United Methodist Publishing House.
 Used by permission.

 United Methodist Communications is an agency of The United Methodist Church